Oluchiumeh/Skilharvest-Data-Analysis-Student-Overview/README.md

 # Skilharvest-Data-Analysis-Student-Overview
 ![Skilharvest-Data-Analysis-Student-Overview](https://github.com/Oluchiumeh/Skilharvest-Data-Analysis-Student-Overview/blob/main/Skillharvest%20dashboard.png)
 ## Overview
 This project presents an analysis of student demographic data.
 The dataset includes attributes such as age range, gender, occupation, marital status, highest education level, and country.
 The objective is to gain insights into the characteristics of the student population and understand demographic trends among students.
+By leveraging Power BI's capabilities for data visualization and analysis, this project aims to provide a comprehensive overview of student demographics for skilharvest and policymakers.

 ## Dataset